dtcenter/METplus-Training/docs/modules/Tutorial/tutorial_setup/tutorial_setup_1.rst

 If you are going through the tutorial on a machine that has been pre-configured to run the tutorial, such as Hera or Cheyenne, then these steps have already been completed for you.
 If you are going through the tutorial on your own workstation, then you will need to perform the installation steps yourself.
 If you have not already done so, you can refer to installation videos or the user’s guide.

-***provide link to relevant tutorial videos and user’s guide pages METplus Training: Compiling MET - https://www.youtube.com/watch?v=tqyYVFh6vlc METplus Training: Installing METplus - https://www.youtube.com/watch?v=ap9-Fdlb7Fo ***

-(scroll down to the Pre-Configured Environments and User Configued Environments sections)
+(scroll down to the Pre-Configured Environments and User Configured Environments sections)

 Click on the appropriate link to navigate to the instructions that are specific to the environment you are using.